orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-Pressing `^O` in the curses version on Mac OSX does not do anything.
+Pressing `^O` in the curses version on macOS does not do anything.
 Why?

 **A:**
 For whatever reason, `^O` is discarded by the terminal driver.
 To enable it, run